-By the end of this article, you’ll have a strong foundation in creating bookkeeping systems for your nonprofit.
-We’ll discuss the differences between for-profit and not-for-profit accounting, do a deep dive into filling out your taxes, to take the stress out of managing your nonprofit business, and discuss about the best nonprofit bookkeeping software.
+By the end of this article, you’ll have a strong foundation for creating bookkeeping systems for your nonprofit.
+We’ll discuss the differences between for-profit and not-for-profit accounting, do a deep dive into filling out your taxes, how to take the stress out of managing your nonprofit business, and discuss the best nonprofit bookkeeping software.

 When you can confidently manage the bookkeeping for a nonprofit organization, you will be able to safeguard funding, attract more investors, and efficiently meet the needs of your nonprofit.

 A traditional business may measure success differently than a nonprofit.
 This is part of the reason that good accounting practices need to be established for your organization.
 You will want to make sure that your funds are properly handled.